AbbasSrour/notes/Work/Ecommerce Quotation.md

 	- Profile and user information management, including requisting
 	- Viewing, interacting and adding products listed on the webapp to cart.
 	- Creating orders from items added to the cart.
+	- The system will include multi language support.

 - Rigorous System Testing and Deployment: We'll conduct thorough testing to ensure the system's functionality, security, and optimal performance before a seamless deployment.